tijmenvangulik/Ergometerspace/README.md

 - (*1) not tested, should work
 - (*2) Code is compiling but need a better bluetooth sollution
 - (*3) Code is ready, Placing it in the store is too expensive
-- (*4) Chrome browser supports webblue tooth.
+- (*4) Chrome browser supports web bluetooth.
 For windows not yet but this will come in the future.

 ## connect using the data server to an different PM